March 13, 2003

-- The implicating student will have access to an impartial Ombudsman before the hearing to help in preparation for the hearing.
+- The implicating student will have access to an impartial Ombudsperson before the hearing to help in preparation for the hearing.

 - Rights of Witnesses

-- All witnesses will have access to an impartial Ombudsman before the hearing to help in preparation for the hearing.
+- All witnesses will have access to an impartial Ombudsperson before the hearing to help in preparation for the hearing.

-- With the exception of those college officials directly involved in handling appeals, the identity of any witness, or information that would reveal the identity of any witness, will not be shared with anyone out the Honor Council without the permission of the witness.
+- All reasonable steps will be taken to maintain the confidentiality of the witness throughout the investigation process and hearing, should one be held.
+With the exception of those college officials directly involved in hearing procedures, including in-house counsel, the identity of any witness will not be shared with anyone outside the Honor Council without the permission of the witness.

 IX.
 Faculty Responsibilities: All members of the faculty have the following responsibilities with respect to the St. Olaf Honor System.
 Failure to follow these responsibilities will not necessarily exempt a student in violation of the Honor code from penalties assessed by the Honor Council.

 - Include the pledge as described in Article VI of this Constitution on all exams, quizzes, and lab tests, regardless of length or means of administration.